 Dental Care for Adults

+Family dentistry services in our Oxford, PA, office aren’t just for kids.
 As we grow older, our smiles can become more prone to injuries, discoloration, infection, and even loss.
 Over time, the tooth enamel wears down, showing the dark underlayer called dentin.
-For this reason, patients may require porcelain veneers or dental bonding treatment to cover areas of discoloration.
+For this reason, patients may need porcelain veneers or dental bonding treatment to cover areas of discoloration.
 Veneers and tooth bonding are still viable options when tooth wear or dental injuries occur.

 How often should you get a dental cleaning?